-6.15.2 Explicitly adding isolates to a project
+6.20.2 Explicitly adding isolates to a project

 Explicitly adding isolates to the project can be done individually or in batch mode.
 To add individually, click the add (+) project member link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.